lukeq-mich/portfolio/README.md

 ## Editing

 The editor lives at `/admin.html` and is intentionally unlinked from the public site.
 It authenticates against GitHub with a fine-grained personal access token scoped to this repository only, encrypted locally with a password — the token never appears in this repository.
-Setup and daily use are covered step by step in [SETUP-GUIDE.md](SETUP-GUIDE.md).

 ---